Producer

 3. Run M-x pmbah-show-session-status; confirm the API URL is https://possiblymadebyahuman.com.

-4. Run M-x pmbah-sign-buffer; review the capture context preview, upload, and confirm a short URL is copied to the kill ring.
+4. Run M-x pmbah-sign-buffer; answer the y/n binding and capture-context prompts (RET accepts the default y), upload, and confirm a short URL is copied to the kill ring.

 For a local development check instead, start with make local-container (or PMBAH_PORT=18800 make local-container) and set PMBAH_API_BASE_URL / pmbah-api-base-url to the matching local origin.